smic29/planner_app/README.md

        - I feel like this process could be further improved, but for now (03/12/24) it works.

 ## Deployment Process
-This app is currently deployed in railway.app
+This app is currently deployed in railway(unstable) and render(stable)

 ### Resources
 - [Youtube Tutorial](https://www.youtube.com/watch?v=PsS0bF_xmXQ)